fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 #### Occupying Multiple Zones at Once

-It might seem a little counterintuitive, but why <em>couldn’t</em> you occupy more than one zone at the same time?
+It might seem a little counterintuitive, but why _couldn’t_ you occupy more than one zone at the same time?
 In the chase scene mentioned earlier, you might be running on the rooftops while your quarry is in the streets below.
-This might mean you’re both <strong>above your quarry</strong> and <strong>within sight of your quarry</strong>, gaining whatever benefits and disadvantages come with each zone.
+This might mean you’re both **above your quarry** and **within sight of your quarry**, gaining whatever benefits and disadvantages come with each zone.

 ### Mobile Zones